Dallas Cowboys: Super Bowl XXX champions (1995)

-Gailey and Campo years (1998-2002)
+Gailey and Campo years (1998–2002)

 Gailey led the team to two playoff appearances with a 10–6 record in 1998 and an NFC East championship, the Cowboys' sixth in seven years, but the Cowboys were upset at home in the Wild Card Round of the playoffs by the Arizona Cardinals 20–7.

 In 1999 Dallas went 8–8 in a season that featured Irvin suffering a career-ending cervical spine injury in a loss to the Philadelphia Eagles at Veterans Stadium.
-The season ended in a 27-10 Wild Card playoff loss to the Minnesota Vikings.
+The season ended in a 27–10 Wild Card playoff loss to the Minnesota Vikings.
 Gailey was fired and became the first Cowboys coach who did not take the team to a Super Bowl.

 Defensive coordinator Dave Campo was promoted to head coach for the 2000 season.
 Prior to the season starting cornerback Deion Sanders was released after 5 seasons with the team.
-He later signed with division rival Washington.
-In Week 1, they were blown out 41–14 by Philadelphia.
+He later signed with the division rival Washington Redskins.
+In Week 1, they were blown out 41–14 by the Philadelphia Eagles.
 That game was very costly when veteran quarterback Troy Aikman suffered a serious concussion which ultimately ended his career.
-Longtime NFL QB Randall Cunningham filled in for Aikman for the rest of the season at QB.
+Longtime NFL quarterback Randall Cunningham filled in for Aikman for the rest of the season at quarterback.
 The Cowboys finished the season in 4th place with a 5–11 record.
 The only highlights of 2000 were Emmitt Smith having his 10th consecutive 1,000-yard rushing season and a season sweep over the Redskins.